shivamishu/Data-Mining-Final-Project/README.md

 Use appropriate metrics for measuring models and compare them in a table: regression metrics and/or classification metrics (confusion matrix, F1 and R2 score).

 **6.Deployment**:
 Build a flask API to predict the investment property.
+Also, built a Webapp to show live predictions using the above trainned model

 # Project Document